hialin/hial/doc/issues.md

 # List of Todos and other Issues

-- cleanup leak_str
+- selector expression argument for get_all (mongo case)
-- filter argument for get_all, mongo case
+    - unify get and get_all
 - path interpretation: expose parent/filename/ext

 - add split(":") interpretation, read-write